Pilea: Growing and Caring for It

 Solution: remove them by hand with a cotton pad soaked in 70% alcohol, or use a natural insecticidal. - Aphids: these small green or black insects gather on young shoots.

-Solution: spray with soapy water or a black soap treatment. - Spider mites: mainly present in dry conditions, they leave fine webs and cause dull foliage.
+Solution: spray with soapy water or a black soap treatment. - Spider mites: present mainly in dry air, they leave fine webs and cause dull foliage.

 Solution: increase ambient humidity, mist regularly and treat with a miticide if needed.

-Prevention is better than cure: keep an eye on the condition of the leaves, adjust watering and ventilate the room regularly.
+Prevention is better than cure: keep an eye on leaf condition, adjust watering and ventilate the room regularly.

 How to propagate Pilea?